Rajjwl/CSMN/README.md

+This complete project is designed using MERN Stack.

 1. To install dependencies for backend, run npm install in main folder.
 2. To run backend type command node server in main folder.
 3. To install dependencies for frontend , run npm install in /client folder.